DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-08-23-The-differences-between-rebase-and-merge-commands-in-Git.md

 <br>

 ## Given the problem
 Assuming that we have two branches: feature and master.
-Of course, feature branch is separate from master branch at a specific commit. feature branch is used to develop some new functionalities.
+Of course, feature branch is separated from master branch at a specific commit. feature branch is used to develop some new functionalities.

 So, our responsibility is to merge master branch to feature branch.